save-nix-together/open-letter/content/posts/letter.md

 # Conclusion

 We are all tired.
 Everything about dealing with this months-long crisis is burning everyone out.
 We are sure it is burning you out too.
 We are writing this because we care about the community, *believe it can change*, and we want structural change so that the community does not imminently collapse.
-We are sending this to you privately because we want to help you avoid more deeply painful public incidents that *will* happen by inaction.

 Although Eelco has made significant contributions to the ecosystem, he is also actively blocking progress on extinguishing practically all the current fires at the Foundation *and* in CppNix.